lee2sman/now/README.md

 Writing open source curriculum for Programming Games with Lua at Purchase College.

 Residency with Flux Factory on Governor's Island.
+As well, I'm presenting 232henley as part of the exhibition Feralpy.

 Ongoing work on Archiving Artist-Run Spaces and Artists and Hackers podcast.
-Presenting at HASTAC, ISEA and additional public talks.
+Presenting at conferences HASTAC, ISEA, Center for Concrete and  Abstract Machines, and in additional public talks.

+Performance at Wonderville.

 ## Spring 2023